evryn/laravel-code-challenge-1/README.md

 ### Goals
 - [ ] Implement sign up and sign in features using Laravel Sanctum
-- [ ] Implement an endpoint to upload a new file
+- [ ] Implement an endpoint to upload a new image and get the response

 ### Prerequisites
 Use the following tables for your migrations: